Vapok/AdventureBackpacks/README.md

 # Adventure Backpacks by Vapok

 This Valheim mod seeks to introduce the concept of Backpacks throughout the Valheim progression.
-Currently, Adventure Backpacks is a complete rewrite of the original Jotunn Backpacks 2.1.0+, which preserves the Rugged and Artic Backpacks that you've come to enjoy.
+Starting as a wee Viking, rummaging through the tranquil fields of the Meadows, you'll happen upon materials that you think will eventually lead to a more meaningful destiny.
+From Deer Hide capes and beyond, you'll soon learn how to make your very own, Adventure Backpacks!
+Go forth and wander, ye wanderer of the wanders!

 ## Roadmap
-* ~~v1.0.0 - Initial Release - Get existing functionality ported.
-(Completed)~~
-* ~~v1.3.0 - Mistlands Backpack - Introduce a new Backpack that when crafted will include the Feather Fall effect.~~ (yeah I just skipped right over this one)
-* **v1.5.0 - Adventure Begins - Revamping all backpacks to be upgradable and offer new perks as upgrades happen. and offer backpacks at each stage of maturity.
+* **v1.5.0 - Adventure Awaits - Revamped all backpacks to be upgradable and offer new perks as upgrades happen. and offer backpacks at each stage of maturity.
 This includes a backpack progression that will start at Meadows and continue through Mistlands**
 * v2.0.0 - To be determined!